dripar-webkul/unopim-docs/docs/master/architecture/packages.md

 The **DebugBar** package includes essential tools for monitoring, analyzing, and debugging the UnoPim platform, ensuring optimal performance during development and troubleshooting.

+### ElasticSearch

+The **ElasticSearch** package integrates ElasticSearch functionalities into UnoPim, enabling advanced search capabilities and data indexing.
+It allows for efficient querying and retrieval of product information, enhancing the overall search experience.

 ### FPC

 The **FPC (Full Page Cache)** package optimizes the platform’s performance by caching generated pages, reducing server load, and improving response times for administrators.